bahramani/ibl-task-sequences/README.md

 # SeqProject2026

-Sequence analysis for IBL Neuropixels sessions, with a cache-first workflow for fast dashboards.
+Brain-wide sequence analysis for IBL Neuropixels sessions, with a cache-first pipeline for interactive dashboards.

-## What this does
+## Overview
-- Computes per-neuron delay and coupling metrics from IBL task/passive/whisking data.
-- Saves per-PID cache files in `data/dashboard_cache/*.pkl`.
-- Uses those cache files to drive interactive dashboards.
+This repository computes neuron-level timing and coupling metrics from task, passive, and whisking-aligned data, then serves those results through dashboards for exploration.

-Main flow: **run `03_calc_dashboard.py` first, then open dashboards**.
+Recommended workflow: **run `03_calc_dashboard.py` first, then launch dashboards**.

 ## Required packages
-This repo includes an `environment.yml` with core analysis dependencies.
-For the full `03 calc -> dashboards` flow, make sure these are available:
+`environment.yml` provides most dependencies.
+For the full analysis + dashboard workflow, ensure these are installed:

 - `numpy`
 - `pandas`